 That proved to be the case on Matchday 4 as the two heavyweights went toe-to-toe at the Red Bull Arena, with an Emil Forsberg penalty cancelling out Robert Lewandowski's early strike as it finished 1-1.
 Nagelsmann has a reasonably balanced record against the record Bundesliga champions – two wins, two draws, three defeats – and there may be a lot riding on their Matchday 21 meeting at the Allianz Arena in early February.

 2) They already have the best defence

-Hugely talented French defenders Dayot Upamecano and Ibrahima Konate are still only 20 but have another year’s experience behind them, while European U21 Championship runner-up Lukas Klostermann will look to build on the form that saw him earn his first senior cap for Germany in March.
+Hugely talented French defenders Dayot Upamecano and Ibrahima Konate are still only 20 but have another year’s experience under their belts, while European U21 Championship runner-up Lukas Klostermann will look to build on the form that saw him earn his first senior cap for Germany in March.